Skip to main content

 • Group scopes using shared dimensions and apply values to all of them

-Here’s an example comparing application-level vs. scope-level parameters:
+Here’s an example comparing application-level and scope-level parameters:

 Let’s now consider this topology:

-We have four scopes — three of them are development environments, and one is a production environment.
+We have four scopes.
+Three are development environments, and one is a production environment.

 With only application-level and scope-level parameters, we can: